This goes beyond mere numbers. The political climate in Jamaica is gaining heat!

 Trinidad & Tobago

-The fate of an outer region can be difficult to predict, but who is on the side of the poor when investment bankers are on the side of the rich, or is it always an economic investment or concealed exploitation?
+Who is on the side of the poor when investment bankers are on the side of the rich, or is it always a financial investment or a covert exploitation?

 Trinidad & Tobago

-I own your ports, roads, and markets now what?
+I own your ports, roads, and markets now what next on the agenda?

 Those governments may be forced to use their own land as collateral if their investors’ ATMs start ringing for payments and these countries cannot afford to pay them back.

-While new enterprises have helped to reduce unemployment rates, poverty persists due to underemployment, low-skilled occupations, and little or no employee protection.
+While new businesses may have helped to reduce unemployment rates in some areas, poverty endures due to widespread underemployment, low-skilled careers that earn low income, and little or no employee protection for individuals employed by these businesses.

 These issues, if not addressed holistically, not only result in the loss of the middle class but also in the relocation of people from coastlines, as I have seen the sand being swept from their feet.